RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/0-portal-intro.md

 # Action

-## How to list the requests associated to your identity
+## How to list the requests associated with your identity

-Head to the Portal to create a first manual request, and use the snipet below to fetch requests associated to your identity
+Head to the Portal to create a first manual request, and use the snippet below to fetch requests associated with your identity

 ```jsx
 import ReactDOM from "react-dom";